GoogleChrome/web.dev/src/site/content/en/secure/security-headers-cheat-sheet/index.md

 ## Cross-Origin Resource Sharing (CORS) {: #cors}

-Cross-Origin Resource Sharing (CORS) is a browser mechanism that requests and permits access to cross-origin resources.
+Unlike other items in this article, Cross-Origin Resource Sharing (CORS) is not a header, but a browser mechanism that requests and permits access to cross-origin resources.

 Browsers enforce [the same-origin policy](/same-origin-policy/) to prevent a web page programmatic access to cross-origin resources.
 For example, when a